NomicFoundation/hardhat/CONTRIBUTING.md

 An overview of the [design of the deploy process is explained here](./docs/design.md).

+An outline of our plans for [distributable deployments is here](./docs/distributable-deployments.md)

 ## Setup

 Ignition is a `typescript` project managed by `npm`.